Hakky54/sslcontext-kickstart/README.md

 6. [Contributors](#contributors-)

 ## Introduction
-SSLContext Kickstart is a library which provides a High-Level SSLFactory class for configuring a http client or a server to communicate over SSL/TLS for one way authentication or two-way authentication.
+Ayza is a library which provides a High-Level SSLFactory class for configuring a http client or a server to communicate over SSL/TLS for one way authentication or two-way authentication.
 It is designed to be as lightweight as possible by having minimized the external dependencies.
 The core library only depends on the SLF4J logging API.

 ### History